-Employment with the Village of Morton is at-will unless your employment is pursuant to a collective bargaining agreement or a separate, duty-executed written contract stating otherwise.
+Employment with the Village of Morton is at-will unless your employment is pursuant to a collective bargaining agreement, a law providing due process rights, or a separate, duty-executed written contract stating otherwise.
 This means that the employment relationship is for no definite or determinable period of time, and regardless of salary, position or rate of pay, may be terminated by either the Village of Morton or the employee at any time with or without cause or notice.
 This handbook and the policies contained herein are not intended to and do not create any contractual rights.